Lemoncode/react-promise-tracker/readme.md

 # Usage

-Whenever you want a promise to be tracked, just wrap it:
+Whenever you want a promise to be tracked, just wrap it like in the code below:

 ```diff
 + import { trackPromise} from 'react-promise-tracker';